 | Full stay | 4-6 days | 5 GB | Intensive daily use |

-If you're unsure about the exact number, check how much data you need for travel: it's cheaper to start with a medium plan and top up than to run out in the middle of a stroll down Orchard Road.
+If you're unsure about the exact number, check our tips for saving data with an eSIM on a trip: it's cheaper to start with a medium plan and top up than to run out during a stroll down Orchard Road.

 Singapore as a base for Southeast Asia

-Many use Singapore as a hub to hop to Malaysia, Thailand, or Indonesia.
-If your trip doesn't end here, a regional eSIM might be more convenient than just a Singapore one, so you don't have to buy a new plan in every Southeast Asian country.
+Many use Singapore as a hub to jump to Malaysia, Thailand, or Indonesia.
+If your trip doesn't end here, you might consider a regional eSIM instead of just a Singapore one, so you don't have to buy a new plan in each Southeast Asian country.

 Singapore is a stone's throw from Malaysia (with Kuala Lumpur just over an hour's flight away) and is a natural gateway to Bali, Bangkok, or Jakarta.
-If your itinerary includes several of these destinations, consider a Southeast Asia eSIM that covers the entire route.
-For the specific Malaysian leg, we have a specific guide on eSIM in Malaysia.
-The Singapore-only eSIM is perfect if your trip starts and ends in the city-state; for multi-country routes, the regional plan is usually a better deal.
+If your itinerary includes Malaysia and Thailand in addition to the city-state, directly consider the combined eSIM for Singapore, Malaysia, and Thailand, which covers the entire route without buying a different plan at each border.
+If, on the other hand, you prefer to compare with your own operator's roaming first, check out our guide on eSIM vs. roaming.
+The Singapore-only eSIM—which you can buy on the Singapore product page—is perfect if your trip starts and ends in the city-state; for multi-country routes, the regional plan is usually more cost-effective.

 Step-by-step installation and activation